 How are oil and gas disputes typically resolved in your jurisdiction?

-As the petroleum activities are under Norwegian jurisdiction, legal disputes may be brought before Norwegian courts.
+As petroleum activities are subject to Norwegian law and jurisdiction, disputes may be brought before Norwegian courts.

-With regard to disputes arising in connection with a joint operating agreement, the agreement stipulates that, unless the parties agree to take the dispute to the ordinary courts of law, any such dispute will be settled by arbitration in Norway under Norwegian law.
-The Arbitration Act (May 14 2004, No 25) will apply unless otherwise agreed.
+With regard to disputes arising in connection with a joint operating agreement, the agreement stipulates that, unless the parties agree to submit the dispute to the ordinary courts of law, any such dispute will be settled by arbitration in Norway under Norwegian law.
+The Arbitration Act (25, 14 May 2004) will apply unless otherwise agreed.

 In practice, most disputes between the licensees and between oil companies and suppliers are resolved through arbitration.

 What regulations and procedures are in place to combat bribery, fraud, collusion and other dishonest practices in the oil and gas sector in your jurisdiction?